 The TI Employees Pension Plan is a qualified defined benefit pension plan.
-Please see page 71 under the Benefits heading of the Compensation Discussion and Analysis for a discussion of the origin and purpose of the plan.
+Please see page 78 for a discussion of the origin and purpose of the plan.
 Employees who joined the U.S. payroll after November 30, 1997, are not eligible to participate in this plan.

 A plan participant is eligible for normal retirement under the terms of the plan if he is at least 65 years of age with one year of credited service.
 A participant is eligible for early retirement if he is at least 55 years of age with 20 years of employment or 60 years of age with five years of employment.
-None of the named executive officers are currently eligible for early or normal retirement.
+As of December 31, 2012, Mr. Ritchie was the only named executive officer eligible for early or normal retirement.